HarisonLacey/developer-portfolio/readme.md

 # Developer Portfolio

-This is my Developer Portfolio built using React and Next.js.
+This is my Developer Portfolio built from scratch using React and Next.js.

 ## Installation